subbyray/programming-test/backend.md

 Description:

-Get an authorization token after loginning with their user name and password
+Use `username` and `password` to log in and get an authorization token

 ---
 ### Purchase